bsmahi/springframework-course/ToolsForTheCourse.md

 ## This course's ground rules

-Each module is conceptually taught first, followed by code examples, quizzes, and labs concerning the topic being covered.
+Each module is conceptually taught first, followed by code examples concerning the topic being covered.